+9.23.
 Providers are organisations that provide health or social care.
-This includes 9.23. organisations providing services under contract with NHS or local authority providers or commissioners, e.g. general practitioners (GPs), privately run treatment centres, care homes or magnetic resonance imaging (MRI) services.
+This includes organisations providing services under contract with NHS or local authority providers or commissioners (Including purchasing of services undertaken directly by those receiving care or support, from their own resources or from their 'personal budgets', i.e. local authority funding managed by or on behalf of the service user), e.g. general practitioners (GPs), privately run treatment centres, care homes or magnetic resonance imaging (MRI) services.
 Providers' involvement in research is generally as research sites, when they may also be the employer of members of the research team and responsible for research participants' care.
 A provider is normally the sponsor for non-commercial research if it is the chief investigator's employer.
 Health and social care providers may also provide services to research sites, such as identifying potential participants or making information available for research elsewhere.
 Where research participants are recruited independently of providers (e.g. patients identified through a disease charity or staff identified through a professional society), those providers have no decision to make about taking part in the research unless they are also research sites.
 In addition to any responsibilities they may have in their capacities as sites, employers and/or sponsors, providers should recognise the importance of research in improving treatments, care and other services and their outcomes by: